i2000s/PhD_Thesis/README.md

     + 2.3 Dispersive light response in the perspective of Green's function
         + 2.3.1 Eigenmodes of a dielectric waveguide
         + 2.3.2 Dyadic Green's functions of dipole radiations in presence of a dielectric waveguide
-        + 2.3.3 Example Green's function of the nanofiber
+        + 2.3.3 Example Green's function of the nanofiber
     + 2.4 Phase shift and polarizability transformation
         + 2.4.1 Compare to the free-space case